 Allogeneic therapy : the patient is treated with cells from external donors

-Types of Cells and potential therapies
+Types of Regenerative Cells and Potential Therapies

 Cell therapy at Plexus

-At Plexus, India’s first ISO-Certified Cell research center, the Cell procedure involves the following steps:
+At Plexus, India’s first ISO-Certified Cell research center, the regenerative cell procedure

 Step 1: Review the patient’s medical history